-Charity Files is a media organisation dedicated to investigative journalism in the giving public interest.
+Charity Files is a media organisation dedicated to evidence-based journalism in the giving public’s interest.

-The project was started by Obert Madondo, an Ottawa-based blogger and publisher of The Canadian Progressive, a hard-hitting, activism-oriented political blog.
+The project was started by Obert Madondo, an Ottawa-based blogger, activist, photographer, digital rights addict, former political aide, and former international development administrator.
+Obert is the publisher of The Canadian Progressive, a hard-hitting, activism-oriented political blog.

 The project has two missions: one short-term, the other long-term.